 This counts as a successful Makeshift Stabilization if the Injury was not already Stabilized; any Battle Scars caused by the Injury will remain.

-Spend 2 Actions and use up this A cup of wine.
-Select a Living target within arm's reach.
-This Effect cannot be used unless "You can only heal wounds of severity 4 or higher.".
+Spend an Action and use up this gas grenade.
+Select a Living target within 30 feet.
 Roll 7 dice Difficulty 6, dice penalties do not apply.
+Affected targets may resist by rolling Mind at Difficulty 6.

-If you succeed, your target becomes drowsy for the next 30 seconds, during which time they suffer an additional -3 dice Penalty to all Actions.
-After this, they fall into a state of sleep paralysis for Outcome x 3 minutes.
-During this time, they remain fully conscious and aware of their surroundings but are incapable of taking any actions.
+If you succeed, your target becomes drowsy for the next 30 seconds, during which time they suffer an additional -2 dice Penalty to all Actions.
+At the end of their drowsiness, they fall asleep for Outcome x 3 minutes.

 The Witch prepares a vial of green fluid that can be used to poison any food or drink.
 Anyone who consumes the poison will grow drowsy and then fall into a deep sleep.
 While unconscious, the victim dreams of the witch and learns a secret about them.